f5devcentral/vscode-f5-flipper/README.md

 # Notes

 - All of the 'add' operations need to happen before the 'bind' operations
+- the 0.0.0.0:0 in the Netscaler World mean Non-Addressable, the only way to access it is to go through a Content Switching VServer
+- **add service** is a single destination definition
 - NS WAF was barely used and is not on the roadmap for abstraction or conversion
   - the recommendation would be to just apply a simple modern waf policy
 - 'appflow' is a mechanism for capturing application telemetry